eebio/Mermaid.jl/docs/src/examples/duplicated_components.md

 # Advanced Duplicated Components

 You may have seen us use duplicated components in the [Tutorial](@ref).
-This is a very powerful tool that lets you efficiently create many instances of a component integrator, each with their own independent state that can be stepped independently.
+This is a very powerful tool that lets you efficiently create many instances of a component integrator, each with their own state that can be stepped independently.
 In the [Tutorial](@ref), we used duplicated components to create lots of instances of the tree ODE model, so every tree could be tracked independently.
 Rather than creating 640 components, each with its own integrator - we create 640 state vectors, reducing the memory requirements for the duplicated component.

 However, while this functionality is useful, it is not always possible to specify the number of instances *a priori*.
+For example, we may have wanted trees that die to be removed from the simulation, or new trees to be created over time.

-For this reason, it is also possible to create duplicated components with a variable number of instances.
+For this reason, it is also possible to create duplicated components with a variable/unknown number of instances.

 ## Setup